 - Builds community capacity to develop and conduct collaborative research projects to address critical public health needs

 - Assists in the development of effective and sustainable community academic partnerships

 - Conducts courses and seminars on Community-Based Participatory Research (CBPR)

-- Offers research capacity building workshops for academic researchers and community partners
+- Provides training workshops for Community Engagement academic and community partners

 - Provides a platform for shared communication, networking, and community engagement among our partners and other stakeholders